 How to Pray in Arabic for Beginners

 Step 5 Bowing in Reverence Ruku

-As you bow down, intone “Allahu Akbar” (Allah is the Greatest).
-Ensure your back is level and hands are placed on your knees, fingers spread out.
-Maintain a gaze toward the spot where you will later prostrate.
-In this posture of humility and reverence, repeat the following Arabic phrase three times:
+As you bow down, say “Allahu Akbar” (Allah is the Greatest).
+Make sure your back is straight, and place your hands on your knees with your fingers spread apart.
+Keep your gaze directed at the spot where you will prostrate later.
+In this humble and reverent position, recite the following Arabic phrase three times:

-After completing the recitation, gently rise back to an upright standing position.
-As you lift yourself from the ‘Ruku’ stance, raise both hands to the level of your ears while saying:
+After finishing the recitation, gradually return to an upright standing position.
+As you rise from the Ruku stance, lift both hands to the level of your ears while saying:

+How to Pray in Arabic for Beginners